Saturday, November 22, 2008

 Covers that Have Meaning (Week 8)

-www.alexsteinweiss.com was one that appealed to the eye, incorporating two objects.
+An album cover that I found on the website www.alexsteinweiss.com was one that appealed to the eye, incorporating two objects.
 The cover incorporates a theatre screen board and a record disk in the background.
 This picture is very intriguing as it has nice clean and smooth look to it.
 I like the combination of the two old school elements.
 I also really like the red lines on the record disk.
 The redness gives it a more vibrate and sharp look.

 The Genesis cover along with the cover found on alexsteinweiss.com reminds me of contemporary covers.